santiagobasulto/python-for-experienced-programmers/book/control_flow.md

 ```python
 if a_list:
 ```

+!!! tip
-> Hint: Remember the issue with the `is` operator.
-And just use it whenever you want to explicitly check for it.
+    Remember the issue with the `is` operator.
+Try to avoid it as much as possible, and only use it whenever you want to explicitly check the _same_ object.

 ## For loops

 For loops in Python are **NOT** like for loops in other languages.
-They're what in other languages are called "for each" loops.
+They're what, in other languages, are called "for each" loops.
 They let you step over elements from an iterator.
 Example:

 ```python
 fruits = ['Apple', 'Orange', 'Banana']